 Prior to opening an investigation, staff reviews the information received and typically conducts a preliminary examination of the identified activity.
 Staff may consult publicly or commercially available sources of data, seek input from Commission staff with expertise in the subject matter, or contact the entity involved for an explanation of its actions.
 In some situations, this preliminary examination establishes an adequate justification for the subject activity or otherwise indicates that no further inquiry is needed.
 In other cases, staff determines that a fuller inquiry into the subject conduct is required, and opens an investigation.

-To determine whether there is a substantial basis for opening an investigation, staff considers available information concerning the following factors, as appropriate:
+To determine whether there is a basis for opening an investigation, staff considers available information concerning the following factors:

 - Staff resources.

 If, based on a consideration of the foregoing factors, staff determines that an investigation is not warranted, it will so notify the subject of the inquiry, assuming the subject is aware that an investigation is under consideration.
-If, on the other hand, staff determines that an investigation should be opened, it will notify the subject of that fact.
+If staff determines that an investigation should be opened, it will notify the subject of that fact.